Samuel Whittemore

 The Town of Cambridge, to which Menotomy belonged, elected him to a committee in 1768, after the repeal of the Stamp Act.
 That same year, Cambridge elected him as a delegate to the Massachusetts Committee of Convention, which objected to Parliament’s revenue acts and the quartering of troops in Boston.

 Then came the battles at Lexington and Concord.
-News traveled fast throughout the countryside, and 5,000 militia men from nearby towns came to harass the British as they retreated to Boston.
+News traveled fast throughout the countryside, and 5,000 militia, the "Minute Men," from nearby towns and villages came to harry and kill the British as they retreated to Boston.

-Samuel Whittemore left his field in Menotomy, gathered his musket, his two captured pistols, and the French ceremonial sword, and went -- one more time -- to defend his America.
-He positioned himself behind a stone wall along the road of the retreating British and waited.
+Samuel Whittemore, at age 79, left his field in Menotomy, gathered his musket, his two captured pistols, and the French ceremonial sword, and went -- one more time -- to defend his America.
+He selected his spot and settled in behind a stone wall along the road of the retreating British -- and waited.

-When the British regiment passed by, Samuel Whittemore stood up from his position behind the wall, and shot point-blank at a British regular with his musket.
-As the Regulars turned and advanced towards Whittemore, he drew his two dueling pistols, and shot two more soldiers dead.
+When the British regiment passed by, Whittemore stood up from behind the wall, aimed his rifle and shot a British officer from his horse.
+Several Regulars turned and advanced towards Whittemore who had dropped his rifle and was drawing his two dueling pistols.
+He shot two more British soldiers dead.
+The old farmer dropped the pistols and grabbed his ornamental sword to fend off the remaining attackers who were now swarming over him.

-The old farmer then grabbed his ornamental sword to fend off the British soldiers who swarmed over him.
 It didn’t go well.
-The Regulars shot him in the cheek, bayoneted him, and beat him with the butts of their muskets.
+The Regulars shot him in the cheek, bayoneted him, and beat him with the butts of their muskets, leaving him for dead.

 That he recoved is truly a miracle.